 Elia proposes to maintain the current 'all or nothing' approach and consider potential modifications after return of experience after implementation of the IDCC methodology.
-Elia foresees to be able to determine the impact on the contribution of sharing in a more dynamic way when capable of forecasting the balancing energy and network capacity for cross-border energy for the next day as foreseen in its dynamic procurement roadmap presented in the study on procurement strategies for a dynamic allocation of FRR means3.
-To mitigate this risk and ensure that our reserves needs remain covered in exceptional circumstances from November 1, 2022 and March 31, 2023, Elia will temporary reduce the contribution of reserve sharing in the dimensioning to 0 MW (and hereby increase the balancing capacity requirement with 250 MW).
+Elia foresees to be able to determine the impact on the contribution of sharing in a more dynamic way when capable of forecasting the balancing energy and network capacity for cross-border energy for the next day as foreseen in its dynamic procurement roadmap presented in the study on procurement strategies for a dynamic allocation of FRR means2.